qiime2/q2dataflow/README.md

 The name of the image, `testq2dataflow`, is important: it is used in generating the test commands in `q2dataflow\languages\wdl\usage.py`.
 Currently, it is set in a variable in this module and should presumably be refactored to elsewhere.

+The tests generate wdl files and parameter files and then run each wdl file (using the parameters in the associated parameters file) through `miniwdl` on the `testq2dataflow` docker image.
+If the tests hang, go to a terminal, enter the conda environment containing `miniwdl`, and run `miniwdl run_self_test`.
+If *this* hangs due to errors stating "error while loading TLS certificate in /var/lib/docker/swarm/certificates/swarm-node.crt", then run `docker swarm leave --force` and try again.